ibmbpm/bpm_analytics/README.md

 Download
 =====================
+### Stable build
-Click on the "Clone or download" button at the top of this window to download a .zip containing the three standalone utilities:
+Click on the "release" link at the top of this window to find a stable release of the utilities:
 *	BPMEventEmitter
 *	EventSummayAgent
 *	BPMDashboardKibana
+### Development build
+Click on the "Clone or download" button at the top of this window to download a .zip containing the three standalone utilities.

 Usage Instructions
 =====================